Get exclusive member benefits & effect social change. Join Today

 Your body becomes overloaded with toxins if your kidneys can’t do their regular job.
 This can lead to kidney failure and even be life-threatening if it’s left untreated.

-People who are most at risk for kidney failure usually suffer from one or more of the following causes:
+People who are most at risk for kidney failure usually have one or more of the following causes:

 A sudden loss of blood flow to your kidneys can prompt kidney failure.
 Some diseases and conditions that cause loss of blood flow to the kidneys include: